Ascutney Mountain Resort

 Ascutney Mountain Resort was a downhill ski area on the western side of Mount Ascutney in Brownsville, Vermont that operated from 1946 until 2010.
 It was purchased by local communities and the Trust for Public Land in 2015, with plans to reopen a smaller version of a ski area, and keep the rest of the mountain preserved.

+Ascutney Mountain now hosts the operations of Ascutney Outdoors, a 501(c)3 organization.

 History

 The Mt.
 Ascutney Ski Club cut the first trail at Ascutney in 1938.
 Skiers initially had to hike up the mountain to be able to ski down the trail, now known as Screaming Eagle.
 In 1946, Catharine Cushman, with the help of others, began to develop real estate on the mountain, in essence opening Ascutney as a ski area.
 It wasn't until the second year, 1947, that two rope tows were installed to take skiers up the mountain.
 The first groomer was bought in 1947, while snowmaking was installed ten years later, when the ski area was owned by John Howland.
 Kurt Albert is the only man to ski 24 straight hours at Ascutney to raise money for charity in 2001.

 When Summit Ventures owned Ascutney, they invested $80 million into operating the resort, but had to file for bankruptcy in 1990.
 After three years of closure, Steven and Susan Plausteiner from New York City bought Ascutney for over one million dollars.
 Improvements under the Plausteiners include snowmaking coverage being expanded to 95% of the skiable area and installation of a high-speed detachable quad chairlift in 2000 from the bottom of the mountain to a new, higher peak.